EA SDS Training My Bookings My Learning Portal More

 Primary Children Looked After Advisory Service

-Children Looked After: TAP Trauma and Attachment Whole School Awareness Training
+The Attach Programme (TAP) Trauma and Attachment Whole School Awareness Training

-Introduction to Children Looked After Importance of Relationships Impact of Trauma and Adversity Insecure Attachment Patterns Other Areas of Need Blocked Care/ Culture of Caring Relational ways of Helping/ Supporting Children Looked After Trauma and Attachment Informed Spaces
+Introduction to Children Looked After Importance of Relationships Impact of Trauma and Adversity Insecure Attachment Patterns Other Areas of Need Blocked Care / Culture of Caring Relational Ways of Helping / Supporting Children Looked After Trauma and Attachment Informed Spaces

 # 1588

-Children Looked After: TAP Trauma and Attachment Whole School Awarenes...
+The Attach Programme (TAP) Trauma and Attachment Whole School Awarenes...

 Primary